Lancashire reign amid rain

-Having forced the home side to follow-on 226 runs behind, the Red Rose reduced them to 128 for five at stumps, still trailing by 98 runs.
+Having forced the home side to follow-on 226 runs behind, the Red Rose reduced them to at stumps, still trailing by 98 runs.

 The biggest threat to top-of-the-table Lancashire's hopes of their fourth win in the last five games looks to be a poor weather forecast for the final day.

 Leicestershire resumed on 127 for seven, still needing 104 runs to save the follow-on, and managed only 27 in 9.1 overs.